11059 Broadway Suite B - Crown Point, IN 46307

 When the unexpected strikes, your first instinct might be to head to the hospital for quick care.
 Although the emergency department can provide you with antibiotics and pain relievers, they can’t treat the underlying issue, like a knocked-out tooth or an infection.
 Instead, it’s always best to visit your emergency dentist whenever possible, unless you’re experiencing a medical concern.
 Your dentist will identify and address the underlying problem to restore a healthy, functional smile.

-Can I wait to see my dentist?
+Can I wait to see my emergency dentist?

 No one has the time in their day for an unplanned trip to the dentist.
 It’s tempting to wait to see your dentist until you have more flexibility in your schedule, but that might cost you your tooth.
 Instead, it’s best to see your emergency dentist in Whiting right away.
 We know your time is valuable, which is why our dental practice provides convenient office hours and the latest technologies to streamline your care.

-Should I have my tooth extracted?
+Do I need to have my tooth extracted?

 If a problematic tooth is giving you grief, extracting it might seem like the simple solution.
 Although it eliminates the issue at the source, it opens the door to a new list of complications associated with tooth loss.
 Every tooth is invaluable to your dental health.
 If even one is missing, you’ll have a heightened risk of cavities, gum disease, and additional tooth loss.
 Not to mention, you’ll need to invest in a prosthetic tooth to fill the empty space.